-Welcome to the Department of Pathology website!
+Welcome to the Department of Pathology and Laboratory Medicine!

 I am proud to showcase the comprehensive nature of clinical services, educational activities, and research programs this nationally recognized program has to offer.